If it’s a fast medical certification program you’re looking for, this article is for you.

 There are quite a few fast medical certificate programs that can prepare you for an entry level job with good pay.
-Some of the fastest programs take as little as 6 weeks to finish, but these “quick” courses normally take 3 months to 1 year to complete.
+Some of the fastest programs take as little as 6 weeks to finish, but they normally take 3 months to 1 year to complete.

-The actual length of any program depends on the school you attend and the class load you can handle.
+The actual length of time of any program depends on the school you attend and the class load you can handle.
 A couple of these programs can be completed quicker than 3 months.
 All salary information is taken directly from the official BLS website and the data shown was released in March of 2022.

-In classroom or online CMA training programs take as little as 6 weeks to complete.
+In classroom or online certified medical assistant training programs take as little as 6 weeks to complete an accelerated program.
 CMA training can be built upon and can lead to more advanced degrees if you choose.
-The median pay of a medical assistant was $40,700 in 2022, with the top 10% earning over $51,710.
+The mean pay of a medical assistant was $40,700 in 2022, with the top 10% earning over $51,710.
 Find an accredited medical assistant school.

 How Long it Takes to Become a Medical Assistant

 Most dental assistant training programs take one year to complete and are offered by medical trade schools and community colleges.
 You can continue this training to a 2 year associate’s degree if you decide to.
-The average annual pay of a dental assistant is $37,630 per year.
-Starting salary at an average of $26,170, the highest 10 percent earned more than $53,130.
+The mean annual pay of a dental assistant was $44,710 in 2022.
+The bottom 10% of dental assistants earn $31,450, the highest 10 percent earned more than $59,200.

 How Long it Takes to Become a Dental Assistant